dany-fedorov/configurable-tree-traversal/README.md

          */
         if (data === 'C') {
           /**
-           * Can halt traversal from a visitor
+           * Can halt traversal from a visitor.
            */
           return {
             command: TraversalVisitorCommand.HALT_TRAVERSAL,